 Are there extras?
 Can I just show up at pickup?

 Yes, but...
-If you don’t make the pre-order deadline, we cannot guarantee that you will get the tree or shrub package of your choice.
-We often do have extra packages or individual seedlings for sale on the pickup days (April 20 and 21).
+If you don’t make the pre-order deadline, we cannot guarantee that you will get the package or individual seedlings of your choice.
+We often do have extra packages or individual seedlings for sale on the pickup days (April 17 and 18).

 Can my spouse/child/parent/neighbor/best friend pick up my order for me?

 Yes.
 They will need to have your first and last name and a generally honest disposition.
 A printout of the order confirmation is helpful but not required.
 No need to notify us in advance.